Minami-Imajō Station: History

 Minami-Imajō Station opened on 10 June 1962.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

+Effective the 16 March 2024 timetable revision, this station is to be transferred to the Hapi-Line Fukui Line due to the opening of the western extension of the Hokuriku Shinkansen from Kanazawa to Tsuruga.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 16 passengers daily (boarding passengers only).